anikan314/anikan314.github.io/miscellaneous:/careerpaths.md

 permalink: /miscellaneous/mdp-admissions/careerpaths/
 author_profile: true
 ---
 When I was deciding whether to apply MD/PhD, MD-only, or forego applying to medical school entirely, I relied upon the experiences and advice of senior trainees and faculty to help guide me.
-I stumbled upon MD/PhD researchers in health economics whose careers I wanted to emulate through reading academic papers in my undergraduate courses in economics.
+Eventually, I discovered MD/PhD researchers in health economics whose careers I wanted to emulate through reading academic papers in my undergraduate courses in economics.
 I had been interested in both economics and medicine throughout college and pursued the two in parallel as an undergraduate.

+My general suggestion is to reach out to as many people as you can on each of these training paths.
+You can browse faculty profiles on academic department websites, reach out to authors of papers you like, or get references from mentors, PIs, and friends.

+People love sharing their stories with others!
+Ask them about their careers, how they got to where they are, and what skills they feel that they lack and what they might have done differently in their training.
+At some point, you’ll stumble upon someone who makes you think, “I want to be just like him/her/them!” and you’ll have your answer.

 Here are what I conceptualized to be the differences between different training paths/careers.
 Again, this may differ based on who you talk to, and this is just my opinion.